 The suspension metric focuses on suspensions of students Grades 4-12, as outlined in the Ministry SAP, following a regulation introduced in 2020 which removes the principal's discretion to suspend students enrolled in Kindergarten to Grade 3.
-The suspension rates used for tracking purposes are based on the number of students in Grades 4-12 who were suspended at least once in that academic year, relative to the student enrolment for those grades.
+The suspension rates used for tracking purposes are based on the number of students in Grades 4-12 who were suspended at least once in that academic year, relative to the student enrolment for those grades1.

-Based on the most recent provincial data on suspensions (2022-2023), the OCDSB suspension rate was slightly lower than the province (1.95% compared to 2.72% of students Grades 4-12 being suspended at least once).
-Based on internal data, filtering for students in Grades 4-12, OCDSB suspension rates have increased slightly from 2022-2023 to 2023-2024 (from 2.8% to 3.2%).
+Based on the most recent provincial data on suspensions (2022-2023), the OCDSB suspension rate was slightly lower than the province (2.87% compared to 4.06% of students Grades 4-12 being suspended at least once).
+Based on internal data, OCDSB suspension rates have increased slightly from 2022-2023 to 2023-2024 (from 2.8% to 3.2%).
 The increase in suspensions is driven by mandatory suspensions, which are issued when a student engages in activity that poses a significant safety concern.
 Suspension data is explored based on suspension type, length of suspension, frequency of suspensions, and student identity.
 Differences based on student identity data show that although rates have slightly increased, some progress has been made in reducing disproportionalities, in particular for students who identify as Indigenous.